-Joyce: It’s very interesting because in those early years most of my work was in the non-gay community, educating people.
+JH: It’s very interesting because in those early years most of my work was in the non-gay community, educating people.
 I walked into a classroom in 1972 in Mary Lefkarites’s human sexuality class.
 Yeah, Harold Pickett and I walked into that class.
 And basically we went in there and talked about who we were.
 Even though it was uncomfortable at first, you know, I felt that it was so important to dispel the myths about us.
-Because I also felt, you go into a class of thirty there’s got to be a couple of gay people in that class.
+Because I also felt, you go into a class of 30 there’s got to be a couple of gay people in that class.

 And during this time, I might add, from ’73 to ’75, all those years up, I was working with college… doing peer… gay peer counseling.
 But what happens was that some of these students were bringing in high school students, or kids that they had picked up on the street.
 And I would never say no to the kids.
 If they came in and they wanted counseling we would counsel them.

 EM: You were at that time a peer… You weren’t a professional then.